echabert/ESIPAP-RPI/sessions/Session3.md

 The main goal is to create a new program with a main function aiming to read and analyze the data (temperature, pressure and humidity) supposely taken by the setup.
  - copy/paste the code developed during session 1 in order to read the temperature, pressure and humidity.
  - include in your project the three classes: **StatisticsCalculator**, **PsychrometricCalculator** and **PixelWriter**.
 Normally, you have developed one class during Session 2.
-The code of the two other classes must be borrowed from one of your colleagues (borrow the code but also the doxygen doc).
+The code of the two other classes could be borrowed from one of your colleagues (borrow the code but also the doxygen doc).
+ In order to work with full classes, you can access to the solutions (3 classes) in [indico](https://indico.cern.ch/event/1226779/contributions/5168592/attachments/2590469/4470040/Session3.tar).
  - at this step, it is advised to instantiate the classes **StatisticsCalculator**, **PsychrometricCalculator** and **PixelWriter** in your ``main`` program which read SenseHat senesors and try to build (compile) the whole project.
  - with the class **PsychometricCalculator**, compute for each measure the dry temperature and the vapour pressure on top of all the other variables (energies etc ).
  - with the class **StatisticsCalculator**, compute the relevant statistical quantities (min, max, mean, median, rms, std-dev) and dump them first at the screen.